chris-moreton/concourse-pipeline-controller/README.md

 I have multiple projects within my GitHub organisation.

-### I want all repositories to

-* Share the same pipeline configuration, which, in turn means that they all use the same backend services for storing builds (S3), attaching backend services (RDS, Elasticsearch) and deployment (Cloud Foundry).
+I want all repositories to share the same pipeline configuration.
+This, in turn means that they all use the same backend services for storing builds (S3), attaching backend services (RDS, Elasticsearch) and deployment (Cloud Foundry).

 ### I want developers to be able to